saifaustcse/SDLC-Methodologies/README.md

         * Executive decision makers should answer and document these questions and study them carefully—before proceeding with the software design and implementation process.

         **Sub Phase 3 –  Defining Requirements**
-        Once the requirement analysis and feasibility ftudy is done the next step is to clearly define and document the product requirements and get them approved from the               customer or the market analysts.
+        Once the requirement analysis and feasibility study is done the next step is to clearly define and document the product requirements and get them approved from the               customer or the market analysts.
 This is done through an SRS (Software Requirement Specification) document which consists of all the product requirements to be designed         and developed during the project life cycle.

     2. **Phase 2 – Design**